 Other evidence you may need to provide

-You can email scanned documents to firstname.lastname@example.org.
+Or you can email scanned documents to firstname.lastname@example.org

-Please include your claim reference number or National Insurance number.
+You must include your claim reference number or National Insurance number.

 What happens next

-- when your benefit will change from
+- the date your benefit will change

 - if you’ve been overpaid